thephez/original-evolution-whitepaper/README.md

 across all nodes and cannot be pruned (except for Closed Accounts), which scales linearly to
 the number of transactions (generally, and presuming transitions are being used as essentially
 metadata facilitating transactions and not wastage).
 The Active Dataset, however, represents
-just the upto­date state of user Account data, and therefore scales linearly to the number of
+just the upto-date state of user Account data, and therefore scales linearly to the number of
 users (generally speaking).

 For these reasons, we store State Transitions directly in blocks in a process analogous to